CecileManset/pdl-soa-composite-app/README.md

 This project was also an opportunity to work in a team of 6 students, each one having a particular role in the team like project manager, requirements, design, tests, quality, technical coordinators.
 Everyone participated to the project development.

-This is the compisite application part of the project, responsible for modelling the protocol bridging inside the bus.
+This is the composite application part of the project, responsible for modelling the protocol bridging inside the bus.